The currency used in Italy is the euro, whose official abbreviation is EUR. The symbol of the euro is a stylized E: €.

 Credit & Debit Cards

 Credit and debit cards are a safe way to carry money.
 They generally offer relatively good exchange rates.
-You can also withdraw cash advances from your credit cards at banks or ATMs, provided you know your PIN.

 In Sicily, the most commonly accepted credit cards are MasterCard and Visa.
 Of secondary importance are American Express and Diners Club.